Open Monday to Friday 9am to 5pm

 • Commemorative Tour Rally plate

-• Complimentary Car Parking at the Hotels
+• Car Parking at all Hotels (some charges may apply)

 © Tourism Ireland Chris Hill